antoniogonzalezx/AGXFlights/readme.md

 ## Future improvements

-### 1. **Map with flights**
+### 1. **Full map view**
-The API returns coordinates.
-It would have been cool to show the planes on a MapKit with their real positions.
-You could even animate the movement by refreshing every X seconds.
+The detail already shows a mini map with the flight position.
+A natural next step would be a full-screen map showing all flights at once, with the ability to tap on any plane to see its details.

 ### 2. **Enriched detail with another API**
 OpenSky gives basic data, but there are APIs like [hexdb.io](https://hexdb.io) that from the flight code give you the model of the aircraft, airline, some details about the route...
 The detail screen would have been much more complete.